jlaurens/edython/src/lib/eyo/js/core/c3s/c3s.md

 If `Foo` inherits from `Bar`, then model of `Foo` also from the model of `Bar`.

-## Base classes
+## BaseC3s classes

-Each namespace `ns` contains `ns.C3sBase` which is the root class for all thge classes in that namespace.
+Each namespace `ns` contains `ns.BaseC3s` which is the root class for all thge classes in that namespace.
 It also contains `ns.Dlgt` which the root class of the constructor delegats in that namespace.

 ## Class models for Edython